mxtommy/Kip/README.md

 - Swipe left and right to cycle trough your Widget layouts.
 - Double tap to toggle night mode.

+### Run KIP As a Web Application
+Run KIP in full screen, with no browser controls visible, just like regular mobile apps.
+This feature is supported on most mobile OS.
+Each browser has it's own way of handling PWA deployments.

+To install KIP as an App, first load KIP in the browser.
+Then follow the steps below:

+**iOS**
+1. Press the "Share" button
+2. Select "Add to Home Screen" from the action popup list
+3. Tap "Add" in the top right corner to finish installing KIP is now installed and available on your home screen

+**Android**
+1. Press the "three dot" icon in the upper right to open the menu
+2. Select "Add to Home screen"
+3. Press the "Add" button in the popup
+KIP is now installed and available on your home screen

 ## Multiple User Profiles
   If you have different roles on board; captain, skipper, tactician, navigator, engineers or simply different people with different needs, each can tailor as they wish.
 The use of profiles can also offer the ability to tie specific configuration arrangements to use case or device form factors.